Fireye04/ratslap/README.md

 In the main phase, everyone goes in a circle clockwise placing their top card face up in the center, piling on top of previously placed cards.
 If a predefined pattern of cards occur, the first player to slap the pile wins those cards.
 If a player slaps but there is no pattern, they must burn one card from the top of their pile to the center.

-#### Winning cards

-When a player wins cards, they must place them beside their current deck in a second pile.
-Only once their active pile is fully depleted, can they shuffle the second pile and use that as their active pile.

 #### Patterns

 You can choose any combination of card patterns you wish. here are a few examples: